Information for term Summer Community Public Health

 Click to OpenAcademics

-This intensive eight-week program includes orientation, six weeks of language and healthcare courses, a ten-day rural clinical field rotation, and a five-day urban stay.
-Students participate in a semi-urban community service practicum in an underserved area in Santiago while classes are in session.
-During this time, students will learn about public health with a focus on the health/illness process and its relation to health management, policies, and coverage.
-They will also explore mental health, preventive medicine programs, primary healthcare administration, and learn relevant medical Spanish terms.
+This intensive eight-week program features a comprehensive approach to community and public health issues in the Dominican Republic under several social contexts.
+It includes orientation, six weeks of language and public health courses, a ten-day rural clinical field rotation, and a five-day urban stay.
+Students participate in a semi-urban community service practicum in an underserved area in Santiago while complementary theory classes are in session.
+During this time, students will learn about the impact of social determinants on the health/illness process and its relation to individual and collective health.
+In addition, they will understand the health system in the Dominican Republic, including healthcare management, policies, and local health insurance.
+They will also explore mental health topics, preventive medicine programs, and primary healthcare administration while learning relevant medical Spanish terms.
+Completing a few academic activities that integrate all components of the program – public and community health and Spanish – is a feature of this interesting educational exchange.

 GPA